OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 ```

 > [!WARNING]
 > Use great care before using a **\<Requirements\>** element in a **\<VersionOverrides\>**, because on platform and version combinations that don't support the requirement, *none* of the add-in commands will be installed, *even those that invoke functionality that doesn't need the requirement*.
 Consider, for example, an add-in that has two custom ribbon buttons.
 One of them calls Office JavaScript APIs that are available in requirement set **ExcelApi 1.4** (and later).
 The other calls APIs that are only available in **ExcelApi 1.9** (and later).
 If you put a requirement for **ExcelApi 1.9** in the **\<VersionOverrides\>**, then when 1.9 is not supported *neither* button will appear on the ribbon.
-A better strategy in this scenario would be to use the technique described in [Runtime checks for method and requirement set support](#runtime-checks-for-method-and-requirement-set-support).
+A better strategy in this scenario would be to use the technique described in [Configure your Office Add-in to use a shared runtime checks for method and requirement set support](#Configure your Office Add-in to use a shared runtime-checks-for-method-and-requirement-set-support).
 The code invoked by the second button first uses `isSetSupported` to check for support of **ExcelApi 1.9**.
 If it isn't supported, the code gives the user a message saying that this feature of the add-in is not available on their version of Office.

 > [!TIP]
 > There's no point to repeating a **Requirement** element in a **\<VersionOverrides\>** that already appears in the base manifest.
 If the requirement is specified in the base manifest, then the add-in can't install where the requirement isn't supported so Office doesn't even parse the **\<VersionOverrides\>** element.